 In addition to his own work, Scott frequently collaborates with other artists and studios bringing his understanding of form, design, anatomy, and digital techniques to their projects.
 Recent collaborations include work with legendary artist Jeff Koons, Turner prize-winner Mark Wallinger, French crystal company Lalique, architect Asif Kahn for the Sochi Winter Olympics, and Academy Award winning visual effects studio Framestore.

 Scott has had the benefit of learning from many of the best teachers in the world and is committed to sharing this knowledge with other artists and designers around the world.
 He is a world-renowned anatomy instructor and runs frequent courses, both online and in his London studio, on anatomy, portraiture, and digital sculpting.
 An engaging presenter, he regularly gives talks on his work and techniques including recent lectures at the Tate Modern Museum, London.

-When not busy with his art and design projects, he creates visual effects for films.
-His recent film projects include Spielberg’s War Horse, Wrath of the Titans, Harry Potter and the Deathly Hallows, Captain America, and Clash of the Titans.
+When not busy with his art and design projects, Scott contributes his expertise in anatomy, digital sculpture and computer graphics to visual effects and game projects.
+His recent film contributions include World War Z, Spielberg’s War Horse, Wrath of the Titans, Harry Potter and the Deathly Hallows, Captain America, and Clash of the Titans.

-Scott currently divides his time between his art & design projects, his teaching, and commissions.
-Clients include Pixar, Industrial Light & Magic, LucasArts, Valve, Sony, Microsoft Game Studios, Ubisoft, Disney, and many other visual effects, animation and games studios.
+Entertainment clients include Pixar, Industrial Light & Magic, Disney, LucasFilm, Valve, Sony, Microsoft Game Studios, Electronic Arts, Ubisoft, and many other visual effects, animation and games studios.